Koenigsegg CCX Chronograph Instrument Cluster

 Stack panel in Koenigsegg CCX interior

 Constraints were that it needed to be backwards compatible with the existing electronic hardware, so that it could also be plug-and-play retrofitted in already delivered CCX and even previous-generation CCR vehicles.
-All the functionality from the existing Stack panel had to be carried over and some new features needed to be added, so that it would be ready for the CAN transition.
-It had to be dimensionally compatible with the existing structure.
+All the functionality from the existing panel had to be carried over and some new features needed to be added, so that it would be ready for the CAN transition.
+It had to be geometrically compatible with the existing structure.

 Regulatory colours

-To make it a bit more challenging, I wanted to keep it very Swedish: clean and functional styling with basic geometric like shapes without looking simple or clinical.
+To make it a bit more challenging, we wanted to keep it very Swedish: clean and functional styling with basic geometric like shapes without looking simple or clinical.
 The usability was also an area with room for improvement, while it also should provide a high-end experience.
 It was going to be the component of the car an owner looks at the most (assuming the owner did not buy a garage queen) and it needed to look the part.

 Triple tail lights on a Koenigsegg CCX